influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/select.md

 [retention policies](/influxdb/v2.4/reference/glossary/#retention-policy-rp).

 {{% note %}}
-**NOTE:** Regular expression comparisons are more computationally intensive than exact string comparisons; queries with regular expressions are not as performant as those without.
+**Note:** Regular expression comparisons are more computationally intensive than exact string comparisons; queries with regular expressions are not as performant as those without.
 {{% /note %}}